Eunice-Osuagwuh/aws-cloud-devops-projects/01-aws-account-setup/README.md

 AWS IAM Identity Centre and AWS Organisation Setup Overview

-This project demonstrates how to design and implement centralised identity and access management across multiple AWS environments using AWS Organizations and IAM Identity Center (SSO).
-The setup follows AWS security best practices, including least privilege access, MFA enforcement, and role based access control.
+This project demonstrates how to design and implement centralised identity and access management across multiple AWS environments using AWS Organizations and IAM Identity Centre (SSO).
+The setup follows AWS security best practices, including least privilege access, MFA enforcement, and role-based access control.

-The goal was to simulate a real-world enterprise environment with separated accounts for Development, Staging, and Production, while managing users centrally through IAM Identity Center.
+The goal was to simulate a real-world enterprise environment with separated accounts for Development, Staging, and Production, while managing users centrally through IAM Identity Centre.

 Project Objectives